landroide13/Assessment1/README.md

 # Access to personal information

-[..]Send a Email notification, about the use of your personal information.
+[ ]Send a Email notification, about the use of your personal information.
-[..]Asked the agreement to use the personal info.
+[ ]Asked the agreement to use the personal info.